EDUlib/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 Adding Cohorts
 ****************

-After you enable cohorts, you can add cohorts.
+After you enable the cohorts feature for your course, you can add cohorts.

 #.
 In the LMS, select **Instructor**, then select **Cohort Management**.